ICB-DCM/parPE/README.md

 the C++ interface see [`examples/`](examples/) and `*/tests`.

-## FAQ

-Q: The program is killed due to memory exhaustion, what should I do?

-A: When running with MPI, the master process (rank 0) is consuming more memory than the others.
-Consider reserving more memory for this one.
-For LoadLeveler, this can be done conveniently via `#@ first_node_tasks`.

 ## References

 parPE is being used or has been used in the following projects: